 - Include the spice as an ingredient in your regular meals.

 - You can make a tea out of turmeric.
 Boil about four cups of water with a spoonful of turmeric for about ten to fifteen minutes.
 Strain and drink.
-Best remedy for sore throat.
+The best remedy for a sore throat.

 - Add turmeric into your daily smoothies